anirudh802/Natural-language-processing/README.md

-# Finding relevant paragraphs and answering bbased on those
+# Finding relevant paragraphs and answering question based on those

 In this task we had to do two things.
 Firstly to get the five most relevant paragraphs.